lab11/edg-sat-prototype/README.md

 ### Symposium on Computational Fabrication 2017 ###

-Our full appendix for the SCF 2017 paper, including code and details of experiments, can be found [here](https://github.com/lab11/edg-sat-prototype/blob/master/appendix/scf2017.md).
+Our full appendix for the SCF 2017 paper, including the paper, code and details of experiments, can be found [here](https://github.com/lab11/edg-sat-prototype/blob/master/appendix/scf2017.md).

 ## Dev Environment Setup ##